-Each year, we provide our shareholders the opportunity to cast an advisory vote on the compensation of our NEOs (also known as a say-on-pay vote).
-At our annual general meeting in May 2021, approximately 16.6% of the votes cast were in favor of the 2020 compensation of our NEOs.
+Each year, we provide our shareholders the opportunity to cast an advisory vote on the compensation of our NEOs.
+At our annual general meeting in June 2022, approximately 15.4% of the votes cast were in favor of the 2021 compensation of our NEOs.
 We were disappointed in this result as the unprecedented and disproportionate impacts of the COVID-19 pandemic on our Company and industry drove the Compensation Committee to temporarily make changes to our compensation program to promote the stability and resilience of our Company.
-This vote was also in contrast to the results of our say-on-pay votes in prior years, where we received substantial support from shareholders on our say-on-pay votes.
-As described elsewhere in this Proxy Statement, we engaged in extensive shareholder outreach efforts following the 2021 Say-on-Pay Vote.
-In response to shareholder feedback, we made several changes to our executive compensation program that were designed to address shareholder concerns, and we also refreshed the constitution of our Compensation Committee (including appointing a new Chairperson).
+As described elsewhere in this Proxy Statement, we engaged in extensive shareholder outreach efforts following the 2022 Say-on-Pay Vote.
+In response to shareholder feedback, our Compensation Committee completed a holistic review of our compensation program and realigned pay for our incoming executives to address shareholder concerns.
+We also refreshed the constitution of our Compensation Committee by appointing two new members, Ms. Zillah Byng-Thorne in November 2022 and Ms. Mary Landry, the new Chairperson of our Compensation Committee, in January 2023.
+To facilitate our executives' abilities to work towards performance goals from the start of 2022, our Compensation Committee set our annual short- and long-term compensation metrics in February 2022.
+As we received our 2022 Say-on-Pay results in June of 2022, the substantial changes we made to our compensation program took place in our 2023 compensation program.